Making summer fruit preserves is a great way to capture a taste of the season for later in the year when you could use a little sunshine.

 Canning for the Long Haul

-8-Ounce Glass Mason Jars with Gold Lids and Labels, 12 for $23 on Amazon
+Ball Quilted Crystal Glass 8-Ounce Mason Jars with Lids and Bands, 12 for $23.51 from Walmart

 These jars are just the thing for storing your creations.